Afghanistan recalls Pakistan envoy over 'security threats' | DW | 18.07.2021

-Afghanistan’s ambassador to Pakistan, Najib Alikhil, has been recalled to Afghan following the kidnapping of his daughter.
+Najib Alikhil, Afghanistan’s ambassador to Pakistan, has been recalled to Kabul following the kidnapping of his daughter in what he called an "inhuman attack."

-President of Afghan Ashraf Ghani has instructed the withdrawal of Najib Alikhil from Islamabad along with all senior diplomats.
+Afghan President Ashraf Ghani has instructed the withdrawal of Najib Alikhil from Islamabad along with all senior diplomats.

 This comes after the 26-year-old daughter of the ambassador, Silsila Alikhil, was kidnapped on Friday evening while in her rented vehicle in Islamabad.
 She was tortured for several hours.